Tactile hyposensitivity

 IN BRIEF

-Tactile hyposensitivity means being less sensitive to touch.
-This can mean that the person needs stronger sensations or more frequent contact with their skin to feel comfortable.
-Autistic people have hypersensitivities or hyposensitivities more often, but people without any particular developmental diagnosis can also have these conditions.
+Tactile hyposensitivity occurs when a person is less sensitive to touch.
+This can mean that they need stronger or more frequent sensations on their skin to feel comfortable.
+Autistic people are more likely to experience sensory hypersensitivities or hyposensitivities, but this condition can also affect individuals without a specific diagnosis.

 Tactile hyposensitivity is a sensory disorder in which there is little or no response to tactile stimuli, and the brain is unable to interpret information from touch.
 The other term for tactile hyposensitivity is tactile hypoesthesia.
 This can lead to difficulties in sensing details, textures, temperatures and pressure.